IBM/ibm-secretshare-operator/README.md

 In this example, a SecretShare custom resource named *common-services* would be created in the *ibm-common-services* namespace.

 The operator watches all secrets and configmaps in the namespace and creates or updates copies (if they are changed) to the namespaces and (optionally) names specified in the CR.
-The specification above would cause the following to be done by the operator (thsi list is not complete, but an example from which you can get the behavior):
+The specification above would cause the following to be done by the operator (this list is not complete, but an example from which you can get the behavior):

 1. The secret named *icp-management-ingress-tls-secret*, if/when found, would be copied into namespace *kube-system*.
-2. The secret named *icp-management-ingress-tls-secret*, if/when found, would be copied into namespace *kube-system* with the name *route-tls-secret*.
+2. The secret named *grafana-secret*, if/when found, would be copied into namespace *kube-system* with the name *monitoring-grafana-secret*.
 3. The secret named *icp-metering-api-secret*, if/when found, would be copied into namespace *kube-system*.
 5. The configmap named *ibm-cloud-info*, if/when found, would be copied into namespace *kube-public*.